Band

 The band’s muscular power pop approach provides a grounding for an album of songs reflecting contemporary life.
 “The album title, Hide in Plain Sight, is a line from the song, “Outta My Head,”” says singer and guitarist Tim Chan.
 “The song is ostensibly about falling down the social media wormhole and spending too much time looking up people and things.
 But how much do you really know someone based on their Facebook or Instagram feed?
 So much of it is carefully selected events and things.”

-Hide in Plain Sight represents China Syndrome’s most collaborative effort to date with several different writing combinations within the band.
-This is demonstrated in the variety of styles featured on the album–from straight ahead power pop to funky Red Hot Chili Peppers-isms to proggy off-kilter time signatures and dissonance and points in-between.
+Hide in Plain Sight demonstrates a variety of styles–from straight ahead power pop to funky Red Hot Chili Peppers-isms to proggy off-kilter time signatures and dissonance and points in-between.
 This eclecticism is balanced off by the band’s commitment to catchy and melodic songs, and framed by David Carswell’s dynamic production.
-The rhythm section of drummer Kevin Dubois and bassist Mike Chang is as locked-in as ever and provides a solid foundation for the sinuous guitar interplay of Beamish and Chan.
-And the entire band chips in with lush harmonies and background vocals throughout the album.